Stomach Bloating: Meaning, Symptoms, Causes, Treatment and How to Get Relief Naturally

 If fast relief is never enough and symptoms keep returning, it may point to constipation, food triggers, or a chronic pattern worth evaluating.

-Ayurveda View Of Bloating (Simple Explanation)
+Ayurveda View of Bloating (Simple Explanation)

 Ayurveda describes digestion using concepts like Agni (digestive strength) and Vata (movement and dryness).
 Many Ayurveda practitioners link bloating and gas with Vata disturbance, irregular routine, and digestion that feels weak or uneven.